Meet our Team

 Naturopathic Doctor

 Dr. Melissa S. Barber, ND, MSc, E-RYT 500, NTP is passionate about helping patients move beyond symptom management to true healing.
-She specializes in treating musculoskeletal issues—such as back, neck, and knee pain—as well as immune, endocrine, and gastrointestinal disorders, neurological conditions like migraines and headaches, menopausal hormone therapy (MHT), weight management, and sports performance.
-Her approach is integrative and results-driven, with focus on restoring function, returning to activity, and improving quality of life.
+She takes a whole-person, multi-system approach—connecting the constellation of symptoms to diagnose and treat root causes.
+Dr. Melissa is evidence-informed and results-driven, with focus on restoring function, returning patients to activity, and improving quality of life.
+See what patients have to say about Dr. Melissa by clicking here.

 • Trigger point injections